 4 simple steps to get UTM Parameters into Sugar CRM

-The key to success is making sure you're tracking the source of every lead & opportunity in your CRM.
-That way, you can easily run reports that show which campaigns, content & channels are working.
+The best way to measure success is by tracking the source of every lead and opportunity in your CRM.
+With this data, you can run reports that show you where your leads and sales originate, and double down on those marketing efforts.

-In this article, we'll show you how to capture UTM parameters in Sugar CRM so you can get the kind of reporting you need.
+In this article, we'll show you how to capture UTM parameters in Sugar CRM so you can run these kinds of reports.

 4 steps for capturing UTM parameters in Sugar CRM